 - Daughters of Mary -

 Daughters of Mary is a group open to all women of the parish 18 years and above.
 Meetings are held the third Monday of the month September through June.
 Our Mission is to grow spiritually, intellectually and with each other as women, embracing the privilege and dignity of womanhood as part of God's plan of love for the edification of the family and for His Church.
+Be sure to find the Daughters of Mary on facebook to get more information on up coming events.

 - Ecumenical Bereavement Support Group -